 Johnson’s essay is a series of ad hominem attacks disguised as a blog post.
 With his out-of-date post, Johnson has overtly declared himself a mouthpiece for imperialism.
 I’ll explain briefly.

 1. Johnson believes the solution to our myriad predicaments can be found in civilization.
 But each of the predicaments is rooted in civilization.
 The average reader can detect the insanity, but Johnson cannot.
 With respect to climate change, Johnson ignores Tim Garrett’s excellent published research indicating civilization is a heat engine.
-Like others who care about the living planet, including future generations of humans, I’m working to dismantle civilization.
 Johnson is working to sustain the omnicide.
+Due to the absence of global dimming when industrial civilization ceases, turning off civilization causes human extinction even more rapidly than maintaining the heat engine.
+But don’t expect facts from Mr. Johnson.

 2. Johnson believes atmospheric methane will be an issue for the grandchildren to deal with.
 He ignores abundant science indicating otherwise.
 He clings to his preconceptions, and ignores the work of legitimate climate scientists.